Jossroman/jossroman.github.io/_news/announcement_3.md

 # A simple inline announcement with Markdown emoji! :sparkles: :smile:
 ---

-New working paper out at the GRI WP series!
+New working paper out in the GRI WP series!
 Check it out: